E-governance

-Electronic governance or e-governance is the application of information technology for delivering government services, exchange of information, communication transactions, integration of various stand-alone systems between government to citizen (G2C), government-to-business (G2B), government-to-government (G2G), government-to-employees (G2E) as well as back-office processes and interactions within the entire governance framework.
-Through e-governance, government services are made available to citizens through IT.
-The three main target groups that can be distinguished in governance concepts are government, citizens, and businesses/interest groups.
+Electronic governance or e-governance is the use of information technology to provide government services, information exchange, communication transactions, and integration of different stand-alone systems between government to citizen (G2C), government to business (G2B), government to government (G2G), government to employees (G2E), and back-office processes and interactions within the entire governance framework.
+Through IT, citizens can access government services through e-governance.
+The government, citizens, and businesses/interest groups are the three primary target groups that can be identified in governance concepts.